econ-ark/PARK/Hetero-And-Macro/central-banks-hark-and-ssj.md

 1. Lack of transparency
     + What exactly **is** your model?
-    + Lots of buried assumptions
+    + Lots of buried assumptions: gridpoints, boundaries, dstns
-        - Gridpoints, boundaries, distributions
 2. Lack of replicability
     + Some notorious stories (only runs on Win 8.1 w/ Matlab 8.7.6.5)